Click here if you are interested in some of our past projects.

 Empathy in early childhood

 Already during the first year of life, infants are able to show signs of empathic concern towards others’ distress.
 Research in older children and adults, on the other hand, has shown that individual differences in empathy and prosocial behavior are associated with attention and sensitivity to social signals, such as facial expressions of emotion.
-In this project, we investigate whether emotion processing is associated with empathic concern and prosocial behavior already during the first years of life.
-In an ongoing study, 129 children are taking part in a longitudinal study from 7 months to 4 years of age.
-Emotion processing is measured with eye-tracking and empathic concern and prosocial behavior are assessed with observational paradigms.
+In this project, we investigate whether face and emotion processing is associated with empathic concern and prosocial behavior already during the first years of life.
+In the HIP Lab, we have collected a longitudinal dataset of 134 children from 7 months to 4 years of age, including eye-tracking measures of face processing and observational paradigms for assessing empathic concern and prosocial behavior.

 Researchers:

-Mikko Peltola (principal investigator), Jukka Leppänen, Tuuli-Kaisa Peltola (research assistant), Reeta Jääskeläinen (research assistant), Maayan Davidov (Hebrew University Jerusalem, Israel)
+Mikko Peltola (principal investigator), Jukka Leppänen (University of Turku), Santeri Yrttiaho, Maayan Davidov (Hebrew University Jerusalem, Israel)

 For further information, see project website